Barbados Catamaran Sailing Cruises

 Want to see Barbados from a totally different perspective?
-Why not see this beautiful island paradise from the water with a day of catamaran sailing?
+Why don’t you visit Barbados from the water on one of our featured catamaran sailing cruises?

-There are approximately 16 main catamaran businesses operating island-wide.
-Some companies operate more than one boat under the same name, whereas others operate several boats under different names.
+Approximately 16 catamaran companies are operating island-wide.
+Some companies employ more than one boat under the same name, whereas others operate several boats under different names.

-The style of cruise depends on each individual catamaran operator – some catamarans are more luxurious and exclusive than others, whilst some are more inclusive and will carry larger amounts of passengers than others.
+The style of the cruise depends on each catamaran operator.
+Some catamarans are more luxurious and exclusive than others, while some are more inclusive and carry more significant amounts of passengers than others.
 Some are more party focused, whereas others focus on more low-key cruising.
 The choice is really yours!

-Some of the more basic catamarans charge around $60USD, whereas some of the more luxurious catamarans charge around $150USD.
+Some of the more basic catamarans charge around $60USD, whereas some of the more luxurious catamarans charge about $150USD.

-Prices generally include a full buffet lunch, open bar, snorkelling with the turtles and through shipwrecks (plus diving equipment), transfers to/from your accommodation, the catamaran crew and captain, as well as all kinds of on board entertainment like music and dancing.
+Prices generally include a packed buffet lunch, open bar, snorkeling with the turtles and through shipwrecks (plus diving equipment), transfers to/from your accommodation, the catamaran crew, and captain, as well as all kinds of onboard entertainment like music and dancing.

-Some companies even offer a photo shoot and light snacks along the way, as well as the option of more personalised cruises such as a stop off at the Boatyard for a few hours.
+Some companies even offer a photoshoot and light snacks along the way and the option of more personalized cruises such as a stop off at the Boatyard for a few hours.

 Most companies also offer the option of private cruises.

-Private cruises operate at varying rates, but tend to be based on a set hourly rate to rent the catamaran and crew, as well as specify a minimum/maximum number of passengers and cruising hours.
+Private cruises operate at varying rates but tend to be based on a set hourly rate to rent the catamaran and crew and specify a minimum/maximum number of passengers and cruising hours.
 Alternatively, prices can also be based on a per person rate, with a minimum number of passengers for the cruise to operate.

 A Day Out On The Water …

-Most catamarans leave from their docking at the harbour at Careenage in Bridgetown and tend to do a standard 5 hour round trip of sailing the island’s coast.
+Most catamarans leave from their docking at the harbor at Careenage in Bridgetown and tend to make a standard 5 hour round trip of sailing the island’s coast.

 From Bridgetown, the catamarans sail northwards along the west coast.

-For your first stop, most catamarans will pull into a safe bay for some west coast snorkelling action.
-This is prime ground for swimming with the turtles and with the water so clear, you can also see all the vibrant colors of the tropical fish.
+Most catamarans will pull into a safe bay for some west coast snorkeling action for your first stop.
+This is prime ground for swimming with the turtles, and with the water so clear, you can also see all the vibrant colors of the tropical fish.

-Most cruises also give you the opportunity to dive into a shipwreck, so make sure you bring an underwater camera for those unique happy snaps of your diving adventures.
+Most cruises also allow you to dive into a shipwreck, so make sure you bring an underwater camera for those unique happy snaps of your diving adventures.

-Lunch is always a treat when catamaran sailing in Barbados – obviously you’d expect fresh fish, however there’s also chicken, salad, traditional Bajan macaroni pie, and (local favourite) rice and peas.
+Lunch is always a treat when catamaran sailing in Barbados – obviously, you’d expect fresh fish.
+However, chicken, salad, traditional Bajan macaroni pie, and (a local favorite) rice and peas.

 Hint: If you have particular dietary requirements, be sure to let the tour operator know when making your booking to ensure you are catered for.

-And, of course, don’t forget your sunglasses for your cool cat cruising experience!
+And, of course, don’t forget your sunglasses for your fantastic cat-cruising experience!